 Let’s compare the two most popular ones. iPads vs Android Tablets.
 Let me show you the key differences between these devices and things you should know before you decide which one is better for you,

-OS Differences: Which Is Better For You?
+Android or iPad: Which Is Better For You?

 If you have two devices in the same ecosystem, it will be easier to exchange files, photos, and passwords, connect them, etc. Not to mention that the user interface will be more familiar as well.